kenatiod/MUT/Understanding Machine Understanding.md

 ##### 5.1.9.1 Alice, Bob and Claude walk into a bar ...

+_Claude in minimal robot form is rocking back and forth getting ready to mimic some moves it has been watching in robot falling down videos_

-Alice: *chuckling* You know, after going through all those evaluations about understanding humor, I can't help but take a few friendly jabs at our resident AI comedian over here.
+Alice: *chuckling* You know, after going through all those evaluations about understanding humor, I can't help but take a few friendly jabs at our resident AI comedian over there.

 Bob: *grinning* Oh, this ought to be good!
 Let the roasting of Claude commence!